|

 ABSTRACT

 This paper identifies some important specific external barriers to the innovation decisions of Small Medium-Sized Enterprises (here after SME).
 As SMEs play a particularly important role, because of their number and because of the large share of the workforce involved, the existence of innovative and internationally competitive SMEs will be a critical condition for Turkey’s future growth and prosperity.
 However, despite the recognition, some crucial external barriers to innovation prevent SMEs from developing and contributing sufficiently.
 An analysis of 185 SME owners reveals that both formal barriers (instability on tax policies, business legislation, lack of property rights) and informal barriers (corruption, informal economic activities) form the most significant barriers for SMEs to innovate, as well as environmental barriers (low investments, lack of finance) and skill barriers (inability to grow into new markets, management problems, human capital issues).
 A Logit regression model was used to explain the probability of SME owner’s being affected by both formal and informal barriers.
 We believe that our results might be considered by policy makers to help achieve better and sustained innovation performance in the near future in Turkey.
-Over the last fifteen years, some technological and structural changes have made it easier for SMEs to participate in the international economy.
-Advances in ICT (information and Communication Technology), and other forms of telecommunication, have been a major factor in facilitating information flows and expanding the market potential of smaller firms on a global scale.
-Governments have been making efforts to reduce barriers to international business activity, at the global and especially at the regional level to improve innovation activities for SMEs in order to improve the international competitiveness of SMEs.

 Tax Competition and Tax Burden in EU Countries